tv2/casparcg-cliptool/README.md

 # CasparCG Cliptool

-CasparCG ClipTool is a playout tool with a thumbnail-based GUI.
+CasparCG Cliptool is a playout tool with a thumbnail-based GUI.
 There are two applications for Cliptool.
 One is of course Cliptool itself and the other is a Gateway that allows Cliptool to be controlled from external tools, eg. a videomixer.

 To read about the Cliptool Gateway, take a look at its separate [README](Gateway%20README.md) file